 If your credit card is declined, here's what you should do:

-- If you need to make the purchase now, try another payment method, like another credit card, debit card, or cash
+- If you need to make the purchase now, try another payment method, like another credit card, debit card, or cash.

-- Check your credit card balance to make sure you haven’t reached your credit limit
+- Check your credit card balance to make sure you haven't reached your credit limit.

-- If you forgot to activate a new card, follow your issuer’s instructions to complete the activation process
+- If you forgot to activate a new card, follow your issuer's instructions to complete the activation process.

-- Call your issuer to find out why the purchase declined – if you have available credit on the card, it might have been flagged for suspicious activity
+- Call your issuer to find out why the purchase declined.
+If you have available credit on the card, it might have been flagged for suspicious activity.

 If you can't resolve the issue quickly, you may have to delay making further purchases.
 Repeated tries typically won't fix the problem – and can actually make it worse.